Skip to main content

 Week 3: Automate the Essentials

 Set up three automations that deliver immediate value.
 First, an instant response to new leads so they know you received their inquiry.
 Second, a follow-up reminder two days after sending a quote.
 Third, a review request sent one day after completing a job.
-These three automations alone will recover more revenue than most businesses realize they are leaving on the table.
+These three automations alone consistently recover more revenue than most businesses realize they are leaving on the table.

 Week 4 and Beyond: Train and Refine